Black Americans living abroad reflect on Juneteenth holiday - NewsBreak

 Chrishan Wright in New Jersey regularly speaks with Black Americans who plan to or already have made the move abroad.

-Wright, 47, hosts the podcast “Blaxit Global” and said many of her guests are tired of the U.S.
+Wright, 47, hosts a podcast “Blaxit Global” and said many of her guests are tired of the U.S.

 “They’ve done all the things to achieve what is supposed to be the American dream, and that yardstick keeps moving.
 They don’t feel like they’re on solid ground in terms of being able to retire comfortably or pay off student debt or just cover their bills.”